eliselarooy/donation-app_client/README.md

 I am pleased with both the server-side and client-side form validation.

+## Key Learnings
+This project has given me practical experience using Python and Django and helped solidify my learning.
+I have also gained a greater understanding of relational databases and their advantages.

 ## Future Improvements
 - Build monthly donations into the frontend with the following features:
   - Donation form with the option to select either ‘One-off’ or ‘Monthly’